• Skip to primary navigation

 We usually make it with various korma recipes such as chicken shahi korma mutton korma, chicken kurma and many more recipes which I would soon be mentioning in the article.

-How to make the bagara rice with ingredients?
+How to make the rice?

 To make this special rice, one needs to first soak basmati rice in water for 20-25 minutes.